microsoft/live-share/docs/quickstart/join.md

 That's it!!
 In a few moments you'll be connected to your colleague's collaboration session.
 By default the host will auto-accept people that join, but if the host is setup to [require guest approval](../reference/security.md#requiring-guest-approval) you will see the status bar / join dialog mention that Live Share is waiting on the host to approve your request to join.

-> **Security Tip:** It's important to understand that hosts may restrict your access to certain files or features.
-Want to understand the security implications of some of Live Share's features?
+> **Security Tip:** As a guest joining a collaboration session, it's important to understand that hosts may restrict your access to certain files or features.
+Want to understand the security implications of some of Live Share's features and settings?
 Check out the [security](../reference/security.md) article.

 Here's a few things to try out: